 The calculation of the earthquake epicenter of Lokris area in 1989 by IGME.

-The EPPO shock wave recording (recorded intensity distance and assigned PGA_N using gcf2sac software) on 2/2//1990 in Athens
+The calculation of the intensity distance and assignment of PGA_N using the gcf2sac software from the EPPO shock wave recording of 2/2/1990 in Athens (S4).

-The calculation (S6) of the overall height (E54) of the heavily fragmented statue of Hercules (S15) in Ancient Messini from the measurement of the size of the fragment of the foot.
+The calculation of the overall height (E54) of the heavily fragmented statue of Hercules (S15) in Ancient Messini from the measurement of the size of the fragment of the foot.